Security Engineers Have Good Reasons Using P2P Software

 P2P, Bittorrent in particular have legitimate uses, and I use Bittorrent for a great many things on the internet.
 I also use Bittorrent when a client has asked me to do Intellectual Property operations, find out what is out there, where it is, who has it, and how popular is it.
 Companies like Big Campaign and others use Bittorrent data to work out how popular titles, tracks, and movies are.
 Blizzard uses P2P like protocols to distribute game updates; there are a lot of very good uses for P2P protocols, and the systems that ride on top of them.
 Many of them are legitimate, and the open source community and the public domain community's use P2P to distribute massive files worldwide.

 That does not mean that illegally downloading a movie is always a smart move.
 It is far too easy to track and trace what is happening on Bittorrent.
 But we do need to ask what is being downloaded when our friends and family start saying that they are downloading movies off the internet.
-The video below should be shown more often.
+This video should be shown more often.

 What is interesting is the ethical dilemma that security engineers find themselves in when it comes to P2P.
 Security engineers are held to a high standard in how we deal with ethics, the ISC2 security engineer code of ethics sets some of those ethical baselines when we use them, but then not every security engineer is a CISSP.
 When people we know and care for are engaging in activities like downloading a movie, we find ourselves holding them to our Security Engineer standards, and putting themselves at risk of huge fines.
 We should say something, but what to say is often a complex if not confusing jumble of thoughts in our heads.